BIGJRA/BIGJRA.github.io/rejuv.md

 The first tile below the really tall grass in the second column on the left of really tall grass has a hidden *Honey.* Straight down, another *Honey* is three tiles up from the bottom flower.
-In the left tile of the tree straight left from the bench here, you’ll find a *Carbos.* On the right side of the park, there is a hidden *Rare Candy* in the second empty spot among really tall grass from the bottom.
+In the left tile of the tree straight left from the bench here, you'll find a *Carbos.* On the right side of the park, there is a hidden *Rare Candy* in the second empty spot among really tall grass from the bottom.
 Up from here in between a square of 7 tall grass and a purple flower is a *Blue Shard*,